Thousands of people work and volunteer for Save the Children all over the world.

 When you sign up through our fundraising agents to become a regular giver, you’ll be asked for confirmation of your identity (driver’s license etc) and for payment details (credit card or bank account information) so we can set up your monthly donation.
 You will not be asked for cash or one-off donations.

-Our fundraisers are currently working in: Auckland
+Our fundraisers are currently working in: Auckland and Wellington

 Fundraisers are an invaluable part of our team and are important representatives of our organisation.
 If you would like to give feedback or have any questions, just call our friendly phone team at 0800 167 168.